The Evaluation Gap Is the AI Gap

 This gives you something you never had before: automated quality signal at scale.
 Run it against every output in your CI pipeline.
 Run it nightly against a random sample of production traffic.
 Build dashboards.
 Track regression.

 The meta-problem is evaluating your evaluator.
 GPT-4-as-judge is better at some tasks than others.
 It's strong on factual accuracy and weak on subtle tone.
 It has its own biases and blind spots.
-The MT-Bench paper from June, which used GPT-4 to evaluate chatbot responses, documented this in detail: judge models show positional bias (preferring whichever answer appears first in the prompt), verbose bias (favoring longer responses regardless of quality), and self-enhancement bias (rating outputs similar to their own training higher).
+The MT-Bench paper from June, which used GPT-4 to evaluate chatbot responses, documented this in detail: judge models prefer whichever answer appears first in the prompt, favor longer responses regardless of quality, and rate outputs that resemble their own training higher.
 None of these disqualify the approach.
 They mean you need to calibrate your judge model against human labels periodically and design your rubrics carefully.

 The LMSYS Chatbot Arena has been doing something adjacent at the benchmark level: using human preference comparisons to rank models at scale.
 Same underlying insight.
 Human judgment doesn't scale, so you need systematic methods that approximate it.